 - More about being discoverable, understandable, and trustworthy across an entire buying journey—human and AI-mediated.

-Before diving in, let's connect the dots between the key elements: SEO, content, ABM, analytics, and where AI/GEO fits in modern B2B marketing today.digital presence?
+Before diving in, let's let’s clarify how SEO, content, ABM, analytics, and AI/GEO integrate within today’s B2B marketing and digital presence.

 Understanding Your B2B Marketing (and Who You’re Really Talking To)